-- EAR ENDED 31 .,
+YEAR ENDED DECEMBER 31,

 1996 1997

-(UNAUD ITE :D)
+(UNAUD ITE D)

-Revenues 327,721 \$ 381,528

-Net income 16,374 19,294

-Net income per share 0.64 0.76
+Revenues Net income Net income per share 16,374 381,528 19,294 0.76

 Pro forma adjustments included in the preceding tables regarding the Founding Companies and the Purchased Companies primarily relate to (a) certain reductions in salaries and benefits to the former owners (the "Compensation Differential") of the Founding Companies, Pooled Companies and Purchased Companies which they agreed would take effect as of the acquisition date, (b) pro forma compensation expense of \$430,000 for the six months ended June 30, 1997, to reflect the ongoing salaries received by corporate management as though these salaries were being paid prior to the Offering, (c) elimination of merger costs in connection with the acquisition of the Pooled Companies, (d) amortization of goodwill related to the Purchased and Founding Companies, (e) elimination of the non-recurring, non-cash compensation charge of \$11.6 million recorded by Comfort Systems in the first quarter of 1997 related to Common Stock issued to management of and consultants to the Company, and (f) interest expense on borrowings of \$11.0 million that would have been necessary to fund certain S Corporation distributions as if they had occurred at the beginning of each period presented.
 In addition, an incremental tax provision has been recorded as if all applicable Purchased and Founding Companies and Pooled Companies which were C Corporations had been subject to federal and state income taxes.